ioChris/AHoJ/README.md

 the chain will be listed as APO or HOLO, depending on the user’s preferences (if the user wants APO with no other ligands there, it will be listed as HOLO, and if the user does not mind other ligands in this binding site, it will be listed as APO).

-More examples of input arguments.
+More examples of user queries.
 ~~~
 python apoholo_J.py --single_line_input '1a73 A,B ZN'
 ~~~